influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.2/features/cluster-commands.md

 Removes a meta node and/or data node from the cluster.
 Use `leave` instead of the [`remove-meta`](#remove-meta) and [`remove-data`](#remove-data) arguments if you set up your InfluxEnterprise cluster with the [QuickStart Installation](/enterprise/v1.2/quickstart_installation/cluster_installation/) process.

+<dt>The `leave` argument is destructive; it erases all metastore information from meta nodes and all data from data nodes.
+Use `leave` only if you want to *permanently* remove a node from a cluster.</dt>

 ```
 leave [-y]
 ```